Nybergsund: Transportation

 Riksvei 26 is the central road in Nybergsund, extending north towards Innbygda and south towards the Swedish border, where it becomes Riksväg 62.
-Riksvei 25 lies just north of the village, and it runs east towards Østby and southwest towards Tørberget.
+The Norwegian Riksvei 25 lies just north of the village, and it runs east towards the village of Østby and southwest towards the village of Tørberget.

 Both roads cross Trysilelva at the newly built Nybergsund Bridge.
 The original bridge was built of wood in 1929 and then was rebuilt out of steel in 1949.
 The old bridge was very narrow and traffic could only pass one way at a time, regulated by traffic lights, so in 2004, the Norwegian Public Roads Administration commissioned a new one to be built just north of the old site.
 The bridge, which was completed on 24 August 2005, cost 19.5 million kroner and uses a wooden arch design.
 The old bridge is still in operation but has been downgraded to a municipal road.

 The village is also served by a local bus route, Trysilekspressen (The Trysil Express).
 The service, managed by Boreal Transport, runs busses between Trysil and Oslo several times per day.